threddyrex/bluesky-powershell/README.md

 $username = "your_username"
 $password = "your_password"
-$userSession = Bluesky-Login -UserName $username -Password $password
+$session = Bluesky-CreateSession -UserName $username -Password $password

 ```

-If the call succeeds, $userSession will contain the authentication token needed to make
+If the call succeeds, $session will contain the authentication token needed to make
 subsequent authenticated API calls.

 &nbsp;

-# Log in WITH two-factor authentication
+# CreateSession WITH two-factor authentication

 If you have email two-factor authentication turned on, it requires two calls to "createSession".
 The first call results in Bluesky sending you an email with an auth token.
 The second call